nathanlane/industrialpolicyclass/README.md

 # Syllabus

 This module is about industrial policy and industrial development.
 Or more precisely, how the former causes and leads to the latter.
-We will explore how policy has played a role in shaping the structural transformation, in particular how they promote (or stymied) industrial development.
+We will explore how policy has played a role in shaping the structural transformation, in particular how they promote (or stymied) the development of industries.

 This class is an excellent follow-up to Douglas Gollin's Structural Transformation Module.
 Trade may be a good one too.
 But none of these are necessary.
 In general, the subject matter and the content will be quite similar.
 This course will be empirically focused.
 We will revisit the core ideas about industrial policy, with a goal of thinking about empirics.
 Specifically, modern empirics.